![]() |

 If one or more of these symptoms is seen in your pet then early diagnosis and treatment will prevent much suffering to your cat.

-Arthritis causes inflammation to the joints and your vet will prescribe anti-inflammatory drugs.
-These drugs may include:
+Arthritis causes inflammation to the joints and your vet may prescribe anti-inflammatory drugs.

 These drugs are known as NSAIDS (non-steroidal anti-inflammatory drugs) and are similar to the human drug of Ibuprofen.
 They simply reduce the inflammation and so reduce the pain, they however do not slow down the progression of the illness.

-There are some natural remedies that can be tried like Only Natural Pet Super Daily Vitamins + Joint Support 10 oz. or Glucosamine and chrondotin suppliments that are said the help rebuild cartilage.
+There are some natural remedies that can be tried like Pet Well being's Agile Joint Care. or Glucosamine and chrondotin supplements that are said to help rebuild cartilage.

 They are not normally prescribed for cats but they are safe to give in normally healthy cats (not diabetic or cats with bleeding disorders), you may want to check with your vet before giving these supplements to your cat.